sunj9195/mean.calculations/README.md

 8. Description file has been updated manually.

 9. Added roxygen skeleton to document the details of function.
-Para, return, export, etc. has beenn updated to give user a better understanding.
+Para, return, export, etc. has been updated to give user a better understanding.

 10. `Install & restart` s being used throughout the development.